splunk/public-o11y-docs/gdi/appmesh/appmesh.md

 Use this integration to report metrics from AWS AppMesh Envoy Proxy.

-To use this integration, you must also enable the Envoy StatsD sink on AppMesh and deploy the agent as a sidecar in the services that need to be monitored.
+To use this integration, you must also activatethe Envoy StatsD sink on AppMesh and deploy the agent as a sidecar in the services that need to be monitored.

 ## Benefits